Stado1/projectP-DM/README.md

 ## How to use

+1. Install gym-pybullet-drones using the link: https://github.com/utiasDSL/gym-pybullet-drones.

-1. Install 'projectP-DM' in 'gym-pybullet-drones/gym-pybullet-drones/examples/ .
+2. Install 'projectP-DM' in 'gym-pybullet-drones/gym-pybullet-drones/examples/ .

-2. Open a terminal and go to the 'projectP-DM' folder.
+3. Open a terminal and go to the 'projectP-DM' folder.
 Activate the drones environment by typing: "conda activate drones" in the terminal.

+4. Choose how many obstacles you want in the environment by going to the file: 'generateRandomObstacles.py' in the 'projectP-DM' folder.
+In this file on line 7 there is a variable named "numOfObstacles" change this variable to the desired amount of obstacles, then save and close the file.

-3. Run the 'runRandomTest.sh' bash script.
+5. Run the 'runRandomTest.sh' bash script.
 This script will put the obstacles at random positions, create a path trought the obstacles and then open the simulation environment.
 Running this script will first open a plot with the route, when you click this plot away then the simulation will start.

-4. Wait until everything is loaded in the simulation.
+6. Wait until everything is loaded in the simulation.
 (So each red obstacle, each yellow waypoint dot and the green finish dot.
 All in that order.)
+When you can see the text "All obstacles and waypoints are loaded" then everything is loaded.

-5. Open a new terminal and go to the projectP-DM folder.
+7. Open a new terminal and go to the projectP-DM folder.
 Now run the drone control code by typing: "python3 droneController.py"

 The drone should now follow the route that was created by the rrt\_example\_1.py code.

-Note: sometimes the route that is created by "rrt\_example\_1.py" will be invalid and the drone will crash, just repeat steps 3, 4 and 5 to create a new route.
+Note: sometimes the route that is created by "rrt\_example\_1.py" will be invalid and the drone will crash, just repeat steps 5, 6 and 7 to create a new route.

 ### Camera problem